apathetic/parallax/README.md

 ##Introduction

 There are several ways to apprach building a parallax effect on a site.
-Paul Lewis has <a href="http://www.html5rocks.com/en/tutorials/speed/parallax/">a great overview</a> on the popular techiniques and their pros and cons.
+Paul Lewis has <a href="http://www.html5rocks.com/en/tutorials/speed/parallax/">a great overview</a> on the popular techniques and their pros and cons.
 In brief:
 	<ul>
 		<li><strong>absolute positioning</strong>: parallax is achieved via positioning elements
 		absolutely (this technique also includes positioning a background image attachment).
 In general,